NExTNet

 Key Features

-• AI Copilot for life sciences research with evidence-backed answers
+• Evidence-backed AI Copilot with citations

-• Copilot voice mode (limited on free tiers)
+• Copilot voice mode for hands-free interaction

-• File uploads for analysis (up to 500/month on Pro)
+• File uploads for document analysis

 About NExTNet